-- Roll out a series of public awareness campaigns with partners in the sphere of transportation that challenge perceptions of safety and usability of lower-carbon urban transport modes.
+- Roll out a series of public awareness campaigns with partners in the sphere of transportation that challenge the perceptions of safety and usability of lower-carbon urban transport modes

 Transport accounts for 50% of the energy consumption in Cape Town and 27% of its carbon emissions.
 That’s why we believe these activities can be a catalyst for decreasing the city’s carbon footprint.